NWarren42/prop-esp32-logger/README.md

 ![Devkit-C1Pinout](/media/ESP32-S3-pinout.webp)

+> [!WARNING]
+> Pins 22 through 37 locked in the current micropython build.
+I may try and change the build in the future but for
+> now this is the case.

 ### Installing Micropython on an ESP32

 This project runs in micropython which is a version of python that is built to be ran on little microcontrollers like the